CMJones001/FlickerPrint/docs/_sources/details/configuration.rst.txt

   This parameter sets the maximum change in intensity between two adjacent pixels for them to be still considered inside the granule.
   This is **not** used to determine the exact location of the boundary.

+``tracking_threshold``
+  **Default:** *15*

+  The maximum distance in pixels between two granules in consecutive frames for them to be considered the same granule.
+  This is used to link granules between frames, and should be set to a value that is larger than the expected movement of the granules between frames.
+  The default value is suitable for most experiments, but can be adjusted if you are having issues with tracking.
+  Note that setting this value too high could lead to false positives, where granules are incorrectly linked between frames.

 ``granule_images``
   **Default:** *False*